Did you know that smoke can contain more than 40 cancer causing substances and many more strong irritants?

-To get a better idea of the seriousness of smoke, let’s look at some of the numbers and statistics associated with it.
+To get a better idea of the seriousness of smoke damage after a house fire, let’s look at some of the numbers and statistics associated with it.

 There are an estimated 150,000 to 300,000 cases every year of infections, such as bronchitis and pneumonia in infants and children under 18 months of age who breathe in smoke.
 These result in between 7,500 and 15,000 hospitalizations!

 This is likely due to several factors, including that children are still developing physically, have higher breathing rates than adults, and have little control over their indoor environments.